 NUMBER TEN: Tangled

 This is definitely the best Disney Princess film this century.
-The 3D is used to its full advantage here (the hair and the lanterns), there are lots of beautiful/subtle moments, and the characters are fully fleshed out and likable.
+The 3D is used to its full advantage here (the hair and the lanterns), there are lots of beautiful/subtle moments, and the characters are fully fleshed out and likeable.
 I think this was the film that put my faith back in Disney (along with Up).
 I think this film works because it tries to appease Disney’s critics without hitting you over the head with a generic Girl Power TM message.
 Rapunzel is strong and can defend herself, but is still vulnerable at times, and that’s okay.
 It might not be as good as the princess films from the 1990’s but it’s legions better than Frozen, for sure.

 Honourable mentions: Pocahontas, Aladdin, The Emperor’s New Groove, Mulan, One Hundred and One Dalmatians, Tarzan.